Caldera de Taburiente National Park

 Don't leave without...

-You can stay overnight at the Caldera de Taburiente National Park.
-You will need the right permit and must only stay for the nights specified.
-Bear in mind that you must take all the necessary material (tent, sleeping bag, food, etc.).If for some reason you cannot enter the National Park, you can also get panoramic views at the Cumbrecita natural viewing point, accessible by car (time slot subject to authorisation).
-From here, you can walk small routes, like Lomo de las Chozas.You can also get an impressive view of the National Park from Roque de los Muchachos or any natural viewing point along the road such as Los Andenes.
+Camping in the Caldera de Taburiente National Park is possible.
+To do so, you need apply for the necessary permit and only stay the number of nights granted.
+Bear in mind that you must take all the necessary material (tent, sleeping bag, food, etc.).If for some reason you cannot enter the National Park, you can also get panoramic views at the Cumbrecita natural viewing point, accessible by car (time slot subject to (authorisation), from 8.30 to 16.00).
+From here, you can walk small routes, like Lomo de las Chozas.You can also get an impressive view of the National Park from Roque de los Muchachos, the highest point on the island (at an altitude of 2,426 metres) or any natural viewing point along the road such as Los Andenes.
 You will feel the park's majesty at your feet.
-Here you find the Roque de los Muchachos Observatory.
-Its telescopes are well worth a visit but the public is not allowed in at the moment.
-Roque de los Muchachos cannot be accessed at night because this is a work area.
-And don't forget the modern visitor centre to find out everything about the area.Along the LP-4 road, which takes you to this point – the highest on the island, between Pico de la Nieve and the turnoff for El Roque – you can enjoy beautiful sunsets but, above all, starry nights.
+You will find the Roque de Los Muchachos Observatory here, which is well worth a stop to admire its telescopes; you should book your visit here.
+Roque de los Muchachos cannot be accessed at night because this is a work area for astronomers.
+Don't forget to visit its modern Visitor Centre, in which you will learn everything there is to know about this area.Along the LP-4 road, which takes you to this point, the highest on the island, between Pico de la Nieve and the detour to Roque, you can enjoy beautiful sunsets but, above all, its starry nights.
 Thanks to Caldera's land formation, the clouds act as a natural screen against the city lights, leaving a clear night sky filled with stars for you to enjoy.

 Travel plans for inspiring you